refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 [To learn more about the how to use authentication with data provider and working example, check out data fetching guide.](/docs/guides-concepts/data-fetching/#authentication-)

-## Error handling
+## Error Handling

 `authProvider.onError` method is used to handle errors that occur during the http request.

-Under the hood, Refine utilizes the [`useOnError`][use-on-error] hook on every data hooks.
-This means that when a promise is rejected from the `dataProvider` or when you get you get an error response from the API, Refine automatically calls `authProvider.onError` by using the `useOnError` hook.
+Under the hood, Refine utilizes the [`useOnError`][use-on-error] hook for all data hooks.
+This means that when a promise is rejected from the `dataProvider` or when you get an error response from the API, Refine automatically calls `authProvider.onError` by using the `useOnError` hook.

 Let's say wan't to get product from the API with [`useOne`][use-one] hook.
 If the user is not authenticated, the API will return an error response.
 You can handle this error by implementing `authProvider.onError` method and Refine will automatically call this method when the error occurs.